Jules De Bruycker: Work

-In his large plates from before World War I, such as House of Jan Palfyn, Ghent and Placing the Dragon on the Belfry of Ghent De Bruycker demonstrated the high level of virtuosity he had achieve as an etcher which allowed him to include rich detail and chiaroscuro effects.
+In his large plates from before World War I, such as House of Jan Palfyn, Ghent and Placing the Dragon on the Belfry of Ghent De Bruycker demonstrated the high level of virtuosity he had achieved as an etcher which allowed him to include rich detail and chiaroscuro effects.
 These works resemble the etchings of the Anglo-Welsh artist Frank Brangwyn, who assisted De Bruycker during the years of his exile in London.
 Although he produced some city views of London during the war, he mainly worked on large prints, which decried the violence and death that the war had brought to his country.
 The visual language of these prints drew from the Flemish traditions of Brueghel and Bosch as well as the story of Ulenspiegel.
-Flemish artists of De Bruycker’s generation had rediscovered the art of the Flemish primitives through the exhibition 'Les Primitifs Flamands' ('The Flemish Primitives') held in Bruges in 1902.
+Flemish artists of De Bruycker's generation had rediscovered the art of the Flemish primitives through the exhibition 'Les Primitifs Flamands' ('The Flemish Primitives') held in Bruges in 1902.
 Each artist had reacted to this rediscovery in a personal way.
 Ensor's influence can also be seen in a few of De Bruycker's war prints.
-The preliminary studies for these etchings demonstrate De Bruycker’s talents as a draughtsman.
+The preliminary studies for these etchings demonstrate De Bruycker's talents as a draughtsman.
 During his stay in London, De Bruycker met other artists such as Walter Sickert and got to know the work of James Whistler which influenced his work.

 In the early 1920s he started to produce many prints of Cathedrals in Belgium and Northern France.
 His work from the mid 1920s included figure studies, including self-portraits, model drawings and nudes.
 Many of these works depict the studio environment or fanciful objects such as Buddhist statues, African masks etc. His nudes are particularly sensuous and even provocative and constituted an important new theme in his work.